 Mission #3 - Paratrooper

-I don't really know why I enjoyed this game so much?
-Perhaps for its silly mechanics?
-Well, I give it 6/10.
+I don't know why I enjoyed this game so much.
+I have no answer, and rate it at 6/10.

-Weeee one man gets tangled and falls to his death but the others land safely!
+Weeee, one man gets tangled and falls to his death, but the others land safely!

 Mission #4 - Infantry

-However, I should stop my snowflake whining because, in spite of all its faults, this is incredibly great fun (it reminded me of Stonkers on the ZX Spectrum).
-Infantry is nothing more than finding a safe route through the map and picking off the enemy one-by-one.
-Very simple and not much more to it, but I genuinely enjoyed myself.
-Yes, I know, I'm mad!!
+I should stop complaining because, despite its flaws, this game is incredible.
+It reminded me of what I'd call (a lite) Stonkers on the ZX Spectrum.
+Infantry is nothing more than finding a safe route through the map and picking off the enemy one by one.
+It’s very simple and not much more, but I genuinely enjoyed myself more than I can explain.
+I played the game for several hours.
+Yes, I know, I’m mad!

-The enemy won't move but they're sure out in great numbers.
+The enemy won't move, but they're sure out in great numbers.
 Can you kill everyone and escape?

 The CryptO'pinion?

-One thing I love is trolling the ST's massive archive of menu disks and Golden Dawn #44 features quite a few unexpected crackers.
+One thing I love is trolling the ST's massive archive of menu disks, and Golden Dawn #44 features quite a few unexpected crackers.
 The first is Pop! by Manuel Castrillo of Bit Culture, a 1993 shareware game.
-The instructions are quite difficult but we're on Skuiskie Island and armed with a gas gun to kill lots of nasties!
+The instructions are quite difficult, but we're on Skuiskie Island and armed with a gas gun to kill lots of nasties!

 Pop! is a platformer that feels kinda like a weird mix of Pang and Monster Business.
 Actually, it's rather odd if I'm honest, and certainly not what I expected to play.
-Right from the start, you're thrown in at the deep end which means instant death.
+Right from the start, you're thrown in at the deep end, which means instant death.
 Why game developers think something like this is a good thing, I do not know.

 Stick with it and, after many pointless deaths, you will get the hang of things.
 Use your gun to gas these critters to Hell - they take a few hits!
-Enjoy their cute expressions but hurry up because they need to die before the time limit expires.
+Enjoy their cute expressions, but hurry up because they need to die before the time limit expires.
 The controls feel nice but are too slow, especially when trying to turn around in the frantic heat of battle.
-Interestingly, there is support for two players which adds a whole new level.
+Interestingly, there is support for two players, which adds a whole new level.

 Instantly eaten alive by something oddly cute.
 Must try harder...